Training Program Design

 Who Should Attend: This webinar is designed for Executive Directors, CFOs, and other senior leaders at startup and growing multi-entity nonprofits.

-End of Year Financial Close Out: A Guide for Nonprofit Leaders
+End of Year Financial Closeout for Multi-Entity Organizations

-Closing out end of year financials can feel like an overwhelming herculean effort for new nonprofit leaders—especially for multi-entity nonprofits.
-In this session we will discuss how to close the books on the prior fiscal year and how to complete an annual audit and tax forms.
-Join Josh Wolf and NLA for a robust discussion of practices for a quick, accurate, and efficient financial close process to save nonprofit leaders time, money, and hopefully, their sanity!
+Are you preparing your end-of-year finances for a family of nonprofits?
+Closing out end-of-year financials can feel like an overwhelming herculean effort, especially for multi-entity nonprofits.
+Join NLA/TCS and Pocketbook Strategies in a lively discussion on how to close the books on the prior fiscal year and complete an annual audit and tax forms.
+This discussion will offer tips and promising practices for a quick, accurate, and efficient financial close process to save nonprofit leaders time, money, and hopefully, their sanity!

 Understanding and Setting up Processes for Sustainable Financial Planning